Dance Dance Revolution: Awards

-The success of the Dance Dance Revolution series has resulted in two Guinness World Records: "Longest Dance Dance Revolution Marathon" which is currently held by Alex Skudlarek at 16 hours, 18 minutes, and nine seconds. and "Most Widely Used Video Game in Schools."
+The success of the Dance Dance Revolution series has resulted in two Guinness World Records: "Longest Dance Dance Revolution Marathon", which is currently held by Alex Skudlarek at 16 hours, 18 minutes, and nine seconds, and "Most Widely Used Video Game in Schools".

-In Popular Culture
+In popular culture

-Drew Barrymore and Hugh Grant are both seen trying their hands at the home version in the 2007 romantic comedy Music and Lyrics.
-While Drew's character seems to do well in front of her niece and nephew, Hugh's has a little trouble keeping pace and ends up teaching the kids(and their dad) his old band's trademark dance moves.
+Drew Barrymore and Hugh Grant are both seen playing the home version in the 2007 romantic comedy Music and Lyrics.
+While Barrymore's character seems to do well in front of her niece and nephew, Grant's has a little trouble keeping pace and ends up teaching the kids his old band's trademark dance moves.

 The game is seen just inside Litwak's arcade in the 2012 animated film Wreck-It Ralph.
 Early in the film, game character Yuni Verse watches Mr. Litwak leave for the night, so she alerts all other video game characters that the arcade is closed, and it's time for their after-hours lives.

+In the 2006 comedy film, "Grandma's Boy," a modified version of Dance Dance Revolution is prominently featured in a scene where the character Bobby challenges video game tester, J.P., to a dance off.
+The film humorously exaggerates the gameplay, showcasing the characters' over-the-top dance moves and intense competition, which highlights the cultural impact and recognizability of the game during the 2000s.

+In the Friday Night Funkin’ mod, titled Vs Kapi: Arcade Showdown, the opponent Kapi uses a Dance Dance Revolution pad instead of a microphone.

+In the 2012 TV show Gravity Falls, in season 1 episode 5, “The Inconveniencing”, the store “Dusk 2 Dawn” features a Dance Dance Revolution parody known as “Dancy Pants Revolution”.
+Dipper referred to is as “the game that tricks people into excersising”, symbolizing how people focus on dancing to the point where they don’t realize they’re excersising.

+The character Thompson also gets trapped inside the Dancy Pants Revolution machine.

 Film

 On October 2, 2018, Deadline reported that Cara Fano would be supervising the production of a film based on the series.
-The report states that the film “will explore a world on the brink of destruction where the only hope is to unite through the universal language of dance.”
+The report states that the film "will explore a world on the brink of destruction where the only hope is to unite through the universal language of dance."
 Stampede Ventures and Branded Pictures Entertainment have partnered to produce the film.
 Producers J. Todd Harris and Marc Marcum are also working with Konami on the project.